Overview of the Vascular System

 What is the vascular system?

-The vascular system, also called the circulatory system, is made up of the vessels that carry blood and lymph through the body.
-The arteries and veins carry blood throughout the body, delivering oxygen and nutrients to the body tissues and taking away tissue waste matter.
-The lymph vessels carry lymphatic fluid (a clear, colorless fluid containing water and blood cells).
-The lymphatic system helps protect and maintain the fluid environment of the body by filtering and draining lymph away from each region of the body.
+The vascular system is made up of the vessels that carry blood and lymph fluid through the body.
+It's also called the circulatory system.
+The arteries and veins carry blood all over the body.
+They send oxygen and nutrients to the body tissues.
+And they take away tissue waste.
+The lymph vessels carry lymphatic fluid.
+This is a clear, colorless fluid made of water and blood cells.
+The lymphatic system is part of the immune system that helps rid the body of toxins and waste.
+It does this by filtering and draining lymph away from each region of the body.

 Illustration of the circulatory system, arterial and venous